nichS21/RayTracer-Rendering/README.md

 # RayTracer

-This is an archive of a raytracer rendering program for CS373, Spring 2025 (Intro to Computer Graphics).
+This is an archive of a raytracer rendering program for Intro to Computer Graphics at my undergraduate university.
 All files used to render scenes on the accompanying site are included in this repo under the '*part__*' directories.
 The program is capable of rendering individual scenes, as well as multiple scenes in succession for planar, spherical, and cylindrical animation.

 Visit my gallery site [here.](http://www.cs.gettysburg.edu/~stacni01/cs373/)